SkyBlueRW/SkyBlueRW.github.io/_posts/2023-07-23-anchor-forecast-bayesian.md

 #### The Investment View (Likelihood) <a name="subparagraph2"></a>

 With a reasonable neutral point to start with.
-We cab now turn to the incorporation of investment views/forecast.
+We can now turn to the incorporation of investment views/forecast.
 As I see, this is the most innovative part of the Black-Litterman model.

-BL model takes the investment view as obersavations with uncentainties ($$\epsilon$$) and further use it as likelihood in a Bayes formula for the next step.
+The BL model takes the investment view as obersavations with uncentainties ($$\epsilon$$) and further use it as likelihood in a Bayes formula for the next step.
 Additionaly, they propose to express all views (absolute or relative) in linear equations with Gaussian noise.
-Under such a paradigm, we can easily express our invesment views via modifying the design matrix P.
+The diagonal $$\Omega$$ measures the uncertainty around Q and is inverse to investors' confidence on the their views.Under such a paradigm, we can easily express our invesment views via modifying the design matrix P.

+It's definitely possible to expand it to more general probalistic expressions (I.E. [Kolm, Ritter & Simonian (2021)](https://www.pm-research.com/content/iijpormgmt/47/5/91) proposed such an expression that can incorporate views on hidden factors) while that generally comes with cost of tractbillity and computational burden.

 $$
 \begin{aligned}
 Q &= P \mu + \epsilon \\
 \epsilon &\sim N(0, \Omega) \\
+\Omega &= \begin{pmatrix}
+\omega_1 & 0 & ... & 0 \\
+0 & \omega_2 & ... & 0 \\
+... & ... & ... & ... \\
+0 & 0 & ... & \omega_k \\
+\end{pmatrix}
 \end{aligned}
 $$

-It is direct to have an absolute view on a subset of the security universe (a and b's expected return are 5% and 10%)
+Back to the traditional linear expression!
+It is easy to have an absolute view on a subset of the security universe (a and b's expected return are 5% and 10%)

 $$
 \begin{aligned}